CJ3B Home Page

 Josep Antón and Juan had their names on the side of the Jeep, along with their blood type (O+).
 Sponsorship credits include Cremsa, the Jeep dealership in Barcelona, and the spare tire can be seen in the back.

 Also among the photos in the Rigol album was this short-wheelbase Bravo.
-It shows that by 1979 some competitors had removed the stock windshields behind their safety mesh.
+It shows that some competitors removed the stock windshields behind their safety mesh.
 The name Real Automovil Club de Catalunya ("Royal Automobile Club of Catalunya" or RACC) across the front suggests this is one of the yellow Bravos in the photo above taken at the Rigol garage.

 The RACC has long been involved in organizing motor racing, as well as serving as an auto club offering roadside assistance.

-The final Castile Jeep Cross rally of 1979, at San Lorenzo de El Escorial, on Sunday, 25 November 1979 is the subject of one of a couple of Jeep Cross newsreels on YouTube.
+Video The final Jeep Cross rally of 1979, at San Lorenzo de El Escorial, on Sunday, 25 November is the subject of a newsreel video on YouTube.

-The Jeep Cross apparently disappeared when Nissan of Japan bought EBRO's parent company Motor Inerica in 1985, but this was not the end of off-road Jeep racing in Spain.
-This long-wheelbase Bravo L is seen in a 1985 article (200K JPEG) from the magazine Auto Sport Hebdo describing the "Todo Terreno Montes de Cuenca" (Cuenca Mountains All-Terrain) off-road rally which as of 2010 is still held, with a variety of specially-prepared vehicles.
+1985 This long-wheelbase Bravo L is seen in a 1985 article (200K JPEG) from the magazine Auto Sport Hebdo describing the "Todo Terreno Montes de Cuenca" (Cuenca Mountains All-Terrain) off-road rally which as of 2010 is still held, with a variety of specially-prepared vehicles.

 Thanks to Josep Bordas, Jaime Gomis and Ricardo Suárez.
 Also to 1000 Lagos for clippings. -- Derek Redmond